Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Field-induced superconducting orders and pair breaking

 \subsection{Implications of Knight shift data}

 Recent NMR data \cite{ogata_parity_2023} showed clear signatures of the superconducting transitions in the Knight shift, which has implications for the superconducting states.
-For both the low-field and a single field for the high-field phase ($B_z = 4.5\,\mathrm{T}$, slightly above the first-order transition), the Knight shift shows a kink at $T_c$ and a decrease below $T_c$ with decreasing temperature.
+For both the low-field and the high-field phase (at a single field value of $B_z = 4.5\,\mathrm{T}$, slightly above the first-order transition), the Knight shift shows a kink at $T_c$ and a decrease below $T_c$ with decreasing temperature.
 The magnetic transition in the low-field superconducting phase is invisible in the Knight shift for $\mathrm{As}(1)$, while the Knight shift for $\mathrm{As}(2)$ cannot be determined below this transition because of the very large line width.
 The absence of a signature for $\mathrm{As}(1)$ is consistent with an $A_{1u-}$ magnetic OP.

-Generally, a temperature-dependent Knight shift below $T_c$ indicates a spin-singlet state or a spin-triplet state with $\mathbf{d}$ vector along the \textit{z}-direction, for a $B_z$ field.
-Conversely, a spin-triplet state with in-plane $\mathbf{d}$ vector is expected to lead to a temperature-independent Knight shift since there is no energy gap suppressing spin flips \cite{schrieffer_theory_1964}.
-Ogata \textit{et al.}\ \cite{ogata_parity_2023} conclude that both superconducting phases are spin-singlet states.
-The possibility of a spin-triplet state with $\mathbf{d}$ vector along the \textit{z}-direction is not considered.
-Recall that we argued above that the out-of-plane component of the $\mathbf{d}$ vector should indeed be small.
-A primary $B_{1g+}$ superconducting OP in the low-field phase, which should be dominated by a spin-singlet contribution, see Eq.\ (\ref{3.pstates.3}), is potentially consistent with the authors' interpretation.
-On the other hand, we have proposed coexisting $B_{1u+}$ and $B_{2u+}$ states in the high-field phase.
-The latter contains a spin-singlet contribution, which is expected to be strongly suppressed at the relevant fields above $4\,\mathrm{T}$.
-The remaining, dominantly spin-triplet states with $\mathbf{d}$ vectors in the \textit{xy} plane are inconsistent with the authors' interpretation.
+Generally, a temperature-dependent Knight shift below $T_c$ indicates a pseudospin-singlet state or a pseudospin-triplet state with $\mathbf{d}$ vector along the \textit{z}-di\-rec\-tion, for a $B_z$ field.
+Conversely, a pseudospin-triplet state with in-plane $\mathbf{d}$ vector is expected to lead to a temperature-independent Knight shift since there is no energy gap suppressing spin flips \cite{schrieffer_theory_1964}.
+Ogata \textit{et al.}\ \cite{ogata_parity_2023} conclude that both superconducting phases are what we would call pseudospin-singlet states.
+The possibility of a pseudospin-triplet state with $\mathbf{d}$ vector along the \textit{z}-direction is not considered.
+A primary $B_{1g+}$ superconducting OP in the low-field phase is consistent with the authors' interpretation.
+On the other hand, we have proposed coexisting $B_{1u+}$ and $B_{2u+}$ states in the high-field phase, which are inconsistent with the authors' interpretation.